TommyNS97/Cosmic_OverlayV2/README.md

 </ul><br>

 <b>Required for automated scripts:</b><br>
-Telegram bot token : https://www.siteguarding.com/en/how-to-get-telegram-bot-api-token <br>
+Telegram bot token : add @botfather on telegram.
+Follow the instructions to create your own chat bot.<br>
 Telegram chat ID: add @getidsbot to telegram.
 Type /start.
 It will tell you your chat ID.<br>

 <b>Required for installing a new node:</b><br>